 Get More Oral Hygiene Tips from Your Dentist in Clinton, NC

 Clinton Family and Cosmetic Dentistry provides high-quality preventative and emergency dental services to patients of all ages.
-Dr. Hays is an expert dentist practicing in Clinton, NC who specializes in general, cosmetic, and restorative dentistry, including tooth replacement solutions.
+Dr. Oquejiofor is an expert dentist practicing in Clinton, NC who specializes in general, cosmetic, and restorative dentistry, including tooth replacement solutions.
 To schedule a consultation or appointment with our practice, contact our staff by phone at 910.507.7348 or reach our office online.